-D. Site Evaluation
+Site Evaluation

-- 1. The Market Analyst preparing the report must physically visit the site, all the comparable properties, and the market area in general.
-The date of the site visit and site inspector should be noted. - 2.
-Physical features of the site and adjacent parcels, including positive and negative attributes. - 3.
-The site's physical proximity to surrounding roads, transportation (including bus stops), amenities, employment, and community services. - 4.
-Labeled photographs of the subject property (front, rear and side elevations, on- site amenities, interior of typical units, if available), of the neighborhood, and street scenes with a description of each vantage point. - 5.
+- 12. The Market Analyst preparing the report must physically visit the site, all of the comparable properties, and the market area in general.
+The date of the site visit and site inspector must be noted. - 13.
+Physical features of the site and adjacent parcels, including positive and negative attributes. - 14.
+The site's physical proximity to surrounding roads, transportation (including bus stops), amenities, employment, and community services. - 15.
+Labeled photographs of the subject property (front, rear and side elevations, on- site amenities, interior of typical units, if available), of the neighborhood, and street scenes with a description of each vantage point. - 16.
 A map clearly identifying the project and proximity to neighborhood amenities.
-A listing of the closest shopping areas, schools, employment centers, medical facilities and other amenities that would be important to the target population and the proximity in miles to each. - 6.
-The land use and structures of the area immediately surrounding the site including significant concentrations of residential, commercial, industrial, vacant, or agricultural uses; comment on the condition of these existing land uses. - 7.
-Any public safety issues in the area, including local perceptions of crime, crime statistics, or other relevant information. - 8.
-A map identifying proposed, under construction, and placed-in-service low-income housing: 4% & 9% tax credit, tax exempt bond, Rural Development, Public Housing, DCA HOME funded, Sec.
-1602 Tax Credit Exchange program, USDA financed, Georgia Housing Trust Fund of the Homeless financed properties, and HUD 202 or 811 and Project Based Rental Assistance (PBRA).
-Indicate proximity in miles of these properties to the proposed site. - 9.
-Any road or infrastructure improvements planned or under construction in the PMA. - 10.
-Vehicular and pedestrian access, ingress/egress, and visibility of site. - 11.
+A listing of the closest shopping areas, schools, employment centers, medical facilities and other amenities that would be important to the target population and the proximity in miles to each. - 17.
+The land use and structures of the area immediately surrounding the site including significant concentrations of residential, commercial, industrial, vacant, or agricultural uses; comment on the condition of these existing land uses. - 18.
+Any public safety issues in the area, including local perceptions of crime, crime statistics, or other relevant information. - 19.
+A map identifying (1) proposed, (2) in construction, and (3) placed-in-service low-income housing including, but not limited to the following:

+- a.
+4%/bond & 9% tax credit

+- b.
+Rural Development

+- C. Public Housing

+- d.
+DCA HOME funded

+- e.
+Sec.
+1602 Tax Credit Exchange program

+- f.
+USDA financed

+- g.
+Georgia Housing Trust Fund of the Homeless financed properties

+- h.
+HUD 202 or 811

+- i.
+Project Based Rental Assistance (PBRA).

+Indicate proximity in miles of these properties to the proposed site.

+- 20. Any road or infrastructure improvements planned or under construction in the PMA. - 21.
+Vehicular and pedestrian access, ingress/egress, and visibility of site. - 22.
 Overall conclusions about the site as it would relate to marketability of the planned development.

-E. Market Area
+Market Area

-The Primary Market Area (PMA) is the geographical area from which comparable properties and potential renters are expected to be drawn during the forecast period, including the income levels and rent- to-income ratio(s) assumed in the study.
-The PMA should be clearly outlined, and the subject property identified on a map.
-The narrative must describe the approximate market area boundaries relative to the subject site, specifically justify a reasonable rationale (taking into account political and natural boundaries, socioeconomic characteristics, and the experience of the comparable multifamily developments) and the overall perception of the desirability of renting in the proposed development (based on interviews and research).
+Primary Market Area (PMA): the geographical area from which comparable properties and potential renters are expected to be drawn during the forecast period, including the income levels and rent- to- income ratio(s) assumed in the study.

+- 23. The PMA must be clearly outlined, and the subject property identified on a map. - 24.
+The narrative must describe the approximate market area boundaries relative to the subject site and provide their rationale, taking into account the following: - a. political and natural boundaries; - b. socioeconomic characteristics; - c. the experience of the comparable multifamily developments; and - d. the overall perception of the desirability of renting in the proposed development (based on interviews and research).

+Projects that have larger PMAs or unusual boundary shapes must have a detailed explanation.
+The PMA must be as homogeneous and proportioned as possible.

+- 25. Gross demand from the primary market must be carefully defined to limit the effect of the overlapping population concentrations. - 26.
 Analysts may not simply use a radius.
 Use of the gravity model is appropriate in rural areas.
-The NCAHMA best practice paper on establishing market areas is an additional reference.
-The PMA should be as homogeneous and proportioned as possible.

-Projects that have larger PMAs or unusual boundary shapes must have a detailed explanation.
-Gross demand from the primary market should be carefully defined to limit the effect of the overlapping population concentrations.